It took us over 20 years to make this Eco Resort a dream come true.

 That was back in the 90’s.
 So, fast forward a few years when we were finally able to afford plane tickets, and that’s when we decided Costa Rica (picture on the right) was next on the list.
 We loaded our whitewater kayaks up like suitcases, threw them on the plane, and off we went with a great friend of ours to explore the rivers of Costa Rica.
 It was there that we were inspired by a young couple who started a small kayak guiding business and began their new lives there.
 Of course, we couldn’t afford their services at the time but from what we saw, there was a whole world of people who could and it allowed this young couple to have an amazing lifestyle sharing things they loved with others that centered around adventure, nature, culture, excitement, and well-being.
 This inspiration became a fun dream to talk about and a guiding light for us as we made our future travel plans.

 With the idea in mind that some day we would like to do something like this that would support a lifestyle that we craved and share it with others, we began to choose different global destinations to search for a place that would support our rapidly growing and changing business dream.

 We visited so many beautiful countries like Mexico, Ecuador, Nicaragua, Costa Rica, Dominican Republic, and then Panama.
 Within these countries we went to various locations as well and until we arrived in Panama, none of them quite checked all the boxes.
 The day we landed in our current location; Morrillo, we knew this was the place.
 Without a doubt, this was it.
 Ocean front, beautiful mountains, an estuary, kind and friendly people, uncrowded beaches, and most importantly; a place with incredible surf for all ages and a safe place to teach surfing, this was the place.
-So, we began to put the plan together in hopes that one day it come to fruition.
+So, we began to put the plan together in hopes that one day it would come to fruition.